Student Anti-Discrimination & Discriminatory Harassment Procedures

 • Any other indicators of changes in life circumstances or personal growth.

-In addition to any other Sanction (except where the Sanction is, for a Student Respondent, the withholding of a degree, expulsion, or revocation of degree), the Office may require any Respondent, or any member or affiliate of a Student Group Respondent, found responsible for a violation of this Policy to receive appropriate education and/or training related to the Prohibited Conduct at issue.
+In addition to any other Sanction (except where the Sanction is, for a Student Respondent, the withholding of a degree, expulsion, or revocation of degree), the Office may require any Respondent, or any member or affiliate of a Recognized Student Group Respondent, found responsible for a violation of this Policy to receive appropriate education and/or training related to the Prohibited Conduct at issue.
 The Office will conduct the appropriate education and/or training.
-The Office may also recommend counseling or other support services to the Respondent or Respondent member or affiliate.
+The Office may also recommend other support services to the Respondent or Respondent member or affiliate.

 Transcript Notations